enasequence/ena-browser-documentation/browser/search/advanced.rst

 Introduction
 ============

-The ENA advanced search can be used to customise a search query and retreive a set of ENA records that fit the described search criteria.
+Customise your own search query and retrieve a set of ENA records tailored to your search criteria.

-All searches are done against a subset of the archive specified by their **datatype**.
-You can then build your custom search query, include or exclude any specific datasets that are wanted/unwanted within the results as well as specify the metadata fields you want the query to return.
+All searches are performed against a subset of the archive specified by the *Data Type* you choose to search against.
+You can then build your custom search query to specify what data you are looking for and select what fields you want to retrieve from your search.
+There are additional options to include/exclude datasets as desired as well as filter the number of results you wish to return to allow for full customisability.

-If you wish to repeat the same search at a later date, you can save this as a Rule using `RuleSpace <https://www.ebi.ac.uk/ena/browser/rulespace>`_.
+If you intend to repeat the same search at a later date, you can save this as a Rule using `Rulespace <https://www.ebi.ac.uk/ena/browser/rulespace>`_.
+Or if you want to access the same data programmatically, you can copy the produced curl request and run this yourself using the `ENA Portal API <https://www.ebi.ac.uk/ena/portal/api/>`_.

 Data Types
 ==========